Lowering premium usually starts with smarter review, not guesswork.

 Ask about discount categories

-Available discounts may include multi-vehicle, safe-driver, paperless billing, autopay, paid-in-full, student, or telematics-based programs where allowed.
+Available discounts may include multi-vehicle, safe-driver, paperless billing, autopay, paid-in-full, student, or

 Check vehicle assumptions